Dunbarin-O/Esp-Sumo/README.md

 combining the 2 into 5V Safe and feeding it into ldo.

 * **Why Schottky over Silicon Diodes:** Standard silicon rectifiers cause a ~0.7V drop, which would reduce the 5.0V USB rail down to 4.3V—dangerously close to the ESP32's minimum operating threshold and brownout limit.
-* **Low Forward Voltage ($V_F$):** Using Schottky diodes keeps the voltage drop under ~0.3V, maintaining a stable supply rail (~4.7V+) for logic components and sensors while safely preventing reverse current flow into your computer's USB port or the buck regulator.
+* **Low Forward Voltage ($V_F$):** Using Schottky diodes keeps the voltage drop under ~0.3V, maintaining a stable supply rail (~4.7V+) for logic components and sensors while safely preventing reverse current flow into your computer's USB port or the buck regulator since a lipo battery is used trying to charge over usb withour any charging circuits could be dangerous.
   <img width="651" height="521" alt="image" src="https://github.com/user-attachments/assets/5f31de6a-ffd7-4cc3-ada9-85864d5ca93f" />